amit-ed/head_soccer/README.txt

 	and create an object using the set function sent in the begginning. registering new types is very easy because its generic.
-- Singelton : load all the external files needed for the program in the compiling stage, in that way we save alot of cpu.
+- Singelton : load all the external files needed for the program in the compiling stage, in that way I saved alot of cpu.
-- to call the CollisionHandling we use STL-like algorithm to run over all pairs
+- to call the CollisionHandling I used STL-like algorithm to run over all pairs
 - all Player keys using Template to avoid duplication of code and the same thing in the menu.
 //----------------------------------------------------------------------------
 7. Known bugs: